battbeach/Gitray/README.md

 Gitray makes it easy to view Github projects at a glance.
 You type in a project and are able to quickly manoeuvre it similarly to as you would in textmate.

 #### Why?
 I found I wanted a quick way to check out a project without having to clone it and open it in Sublime.
 Navigating on Githubs site can be disorienting if it is a large project.
+There may be a quicker or alternative solution to what I wanted but it was still a joy working with the github api (pretty awesom!);

 Contribute
 ----------